The second my never-tried-a-diet-in-his-life friend said he was doing keto (as mine recently did), I knew the eating plan had surpassed trend status.

 “The keto diet took off because its ‘rules’ make sense to most people,” Keatley says.
 “Almost all of us want to lose some fat from somewhere on our body, and this diet focuses on fat as fuel.”

 Celebs who’ve done the keto diet didn’t exactly hurt its rep, either.
-(We’re looking at you, Vanessa Hudgens and Halle Berry.)
+(We’re looking at you, Vanessa Hudgens, Halle Berry and Kim Kardashian.)

 What Can You Expect On The Keto Diet?